billhails/MuseScore-plugins/src/Tuning/README.md

 # Tuning

-I've written a plugin (tested with MuseScore 2.1.0) that others may find useful.
+I've written a plugin (tested with MuseScore 2.1.0 and 3.0.2) that others may find useful.

 I've been intrigued for a while by the tuning Bach purportedly used for his WTC according to Bradley Lehman [Website Here](http://www.larips.com)